VirusTotal/yara-x/site/content/blog/leveraging-macho-module/index.md

 rule rpath_iter {
   condition:
-    for any rpath in rpaths: (
+    for any rpath in macho.rpaths: (
         rpath contains "lib/swift/macosx"
     )
 }